 Libya is in Northern Africa, bordering the Mediterranean Sea, between Egypt and Tunisia.
 The climate is mediterranean along the coast and dry, extreme desert in the interior.
 The official language is Arabic.
 The government seriously pursues an Arabic-only policy in official business and official documents.
 However, business can be conducted in English as many Libyans speak the language.
 Some Libyans also speak Italian and French.
 There are a number of secondary languages in Libya.
 A number of Berber dialects are spoken in the Jebel Nafusa and parts of Cyrenaica.
 The Tuareg population in southern Libya speaks Tamashek.
 The nomadic Tubu community in the Sahara desert speaks Tubu.
 The main religion is Islam.
 The economy of Libya depends primarily upon revenues from the oil sector, which constitute practically all export earnings.
 In Libya Islamic values and local cultural sensitivities should be respected.
 It is not advisable to take photographs of local people, or official buildings etc. It is advisable to use your right hand for eating, greeting and accepting gifts.
 Business meetings in Libya are usually formal.
 Expatriate business dress is conservative and formal although men often do not wear jackets because of the hot climate.
 Expatriate women generally dress modestly, with high necklines, hems below the knee and sleeves at least to the elbows.
 The working week is Sunday to Thursday.
 The security risk for expatriates in Libya is high to extreme.
 Risks include travel within the country, kidnapping, clashes between rival militia, violent demonstrations, road accidents, poor infrastructure and attacks on foreigners.
 The currency of Libya is the Libyan Dinar (LYD).
 Libya is a cash based country.
 Credit cards are not accepted.
 There are some ATMs in Tripoli that accept international cards.
 Money transfers can be arranged through some banks.
 Medical facilities are generally below international standards.
 For medical emergencies evacuation to Malta or mainland Europe is usually required, but the status of rescue services is uncertain.
-The population of Libya is 6.3 Million (2018 est.), while the inflation rate (CPI) is 18.7% for Libya as at February 2018.
-For a single Expat, the personal income tax rate in Libya is progressive up to 10%.
+The population of Libya is 6.3 Million (2018 est.), while the inflation rate (CPI) is 12.1% for Libya as at April 2018.
+Xpatulator Hypothetical Tax for Libya is based on the current personal income tax rates which are progressive up to 10%.

 Cost Of Living